facebookresearch/muss/README.md

 ## Prerequisites

 Linux with python 3.6 or above (not compatible with python 3.9 yet).
-If your operating system is Windows, you can use WSL.
+If your operating system is Windows, you can use WSL with ubuntu 20.04LTS.

 ## Installing